andytimm/oldwebsite/_posts/2019-02-05-Intro_To_retrodesign.md

 implicit in a NHST environment, where an arbitrary p-value (usually .05) decides what is and isn't noteworthy.

-If you have to work in the NHST because it's what your discipline publishes, you can better understand some problems it might cause by exploring type S and M errors.
+If you have to work in the NHST framework because it's what your discipline publishes, you can better understand some problems it might cause by exploring type S and M errors.
 If you're able to choose how you analyze your experiments though, you can avoid these errors (and many others) by abandoning statistical significance as a hard filter entirely.